 Ricker Polsdorfer, MD

 usually produces no symptoms until it is in an advanced stage.
 Very few women have it detected early on a routine pelvic exam or because it produced a symptom.
-In fact, almost 75% of women diagnosed with ovarian cancer have the disease at a very advanced stage.

 At your annual checkup and